-Also, study up onto know what to avoid.
+Also, study up on common factor financing errors to know what to avoid.

 In some cases, your customers/clients may think that you have to rely on accounts receivable funding because you’re struggling with your current cash flow.
 This may make them nervous about doing longer-term deals with you.

 Explain the reason for your decision honestly and outright to retain consumer trust and to let them know that you’re not going anywhere!

 The most important thing you need to consider regarding factoring financing is the specific lending company you’re working with.

 At Dealstruck, our lending options make it easy for customers to pay down your loan through invoice payments.